What to Expect

-Whole body cryotherapy was originally developed in Japan in 1978 By Dr. Yamaguchi and the benefits have been studied and refined in Europe since that time.
+Whole body cryotherapy was originally developed in Japan By Dr. Yamaguchi and the benefits have been studied and refined in Europe since that time.
 Initially explored for the purpose of treating rheumatoid arthritis, Dr. Yamaguchi found he could significantly reduce the soreness and pain his patients usually felt during manipulation of their joints, because the rapid decrease of temperature of the outer layer of skin led to the immediate release of endorphins and therefore less sensitivity to pain.

 Has Whole Body cryotherapy been researched?

 Yes.
 Researchers in Europe have been developing and refining whole body cryotherapy for over three decades.
-You can find additional information regarding the success of cryotherapy at our partner website:

 How does the cryosauna work?

 The cryosauna uses nitrogen gas to lower the client's skin surface temperature from normal body temperature to 30 degrees Fahrenheit in 30 to 45 seconds and keeps it that way for 2-3 minutes.
 The skin reacts to the cold and sends messages to the brain that stimulates the body to go into survival mode by shunting blood from the extremities to the core where the blood is enriched with oxygen, enzymes and nutrients.
 As the body re-warms, this nutrient rich blood is pushed back to the extremities.
 Enriched blood promotes internal organ regeneration, expels toxins from subcutaneous layers, initiates cell renewal process, triggers replacement of damaged cells and eliminates dead cells from peripheral tissues.
 Or simply put, it is rejuvenation of the body at the cellular level.